 Insurance fraud is the intentional misrepresentation of facts and circumstances to an insurance company to obtain payment.
 Perpetrators carry out insurance fraud by submitting false or exaggerated insurance claims.
 If you are charged with federal insurance fraud, you need to protect yourself by contacting an experienced white collar criminal defense attorney.

-The Law Office of Ann Fitz represents clients who are facing charges in every federal district court of Florida.
+The Law Office of Ann Fitz represents clients who are facing charges in the Southern District of Florida.
 Attorney Ann Fitz has more than 15 years of federal court experience.
-Do not speak to the insurance company or law enforcement without first calling the firm’s West Palm Beach office at 561-264-2431.
+Do not speak to the insurance company or law enforcement without first calling the firm’s West Palm Beach or North Miami office at 561-264-2431.

 The Varying Types Of Insurance Fraud

 Any person who intentionally misleads or deceives an insurance provider to get additional compensation may face insurance fraud charges.
 These white collar criminal charges fall into two categories: hard fraud and soft fraud.
 Hard fraud involves a person creating a staged accident or injury to obtain money.
 Soft fraud is the act of exaggerating an accident or injury to maximize a claim.

 - Faked automobile collisions, including reporting a false hit-and-run or a staged accident